lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/Using-PWM.rst

 .. _beagley-ai-pwm:

-.. note:: This page is a work in progress.
+.. todo:: This page is a work in progress.
 Further testing and images will be added soon

 Pulse Width Modulation (PWM)